CastraRegina/ars-est-in-v_rb0/README.md

     - two puzzle parts fitting together like a couple,
     - statue, greek torso, diamonds and the cut of gems,
     - Eye of Providence - All-Seeing Eye of God, the good God knows everything the neighborhood even more,
-    - Don Quixote, Tutankhamun, Cleopatra, Pl.yb.y bunny,
+    - Don Quixote, Tutankhamun, Cleopatra, Sphinx, Pl.yb.y bunny,
+    - Valkyrie, Brunhild, Swedish Blenda, British Iceni's Boudica,

 - Themes and texts like...
   - luck and happiness: smile, be happy, don't worry be happy, home, sweet home,